 My book, Buoyant – What Held Us Up When Our Bodies Let Us Down, is at the designers.

-Proofs will be ready on June 1.
-Then after the final edits, back to the designers, with publication set for late summer, both in paperback and eBook.
+After final edits, we are off to the printers, with publication set for late summer, both in paperback and eBook.

 Thank you for your early enthusiasm, and to those who offered to tell your local bookstores.

 The cover will use one of my photos, Sunrise Ice on South River.

 Meanwhile, here is another passage to whet your appetite.

 I lower my kayak off Janet’s dock into water tinged brown after runoff from recent rains.
 Around us, red-winged blackbirds squeak, pipe, and whistle from the phragmites on this balmy afternoon.
 Though I hold the kayak steady, Janet hardly needs my help.
 With the confidence of a lifetime boater, she steps in and sits on the bow seat, trim in tan capris, sun hat, and life jacket over white shirt, camera hanging around her neck.
 No need to hand her a paddle.
 Her light weight makes it easy for me to manage the boat myself.

 Pushing off, I aim us down the left side of Harness Creek, where branches of sycamore, oak, sweet gum, and holly shade us with lush greens.
 A pair of mallards preens on a partially submerged log.